ShoreShop/ShoreModel_Benchmark/README.md

 Three illustrative examples of submission are provided in the submission folder for reference.
 ShoreFor model completes both short and long-term prediction tasks.
 [Chronos](https://github.com/amazon-science/chronos-forecasting) and [Lag-LLama](https://github.com/time-series-foundation-models/lag-llama) are the two benchmarks from LLM models which do not have long-term prediction capability.

 ## Model classification

+Participants should copy and check the boxes below in the model description to assist in classifying the submitted model.
+An example of model description can be found [here](https://github.com/yongjingmao/ShoreModel_Benchmark/blob/main/submissions/ShoreFor/README.md).

-###
+### Model mechanics
-- [ ] Process-Based Models (PBM): couple hydrodynamics, waves, sediment transport and morphology through mass and momentum conservation laws.
+- [ ] Process-Based Models (PBM): couple hydrodynamics, waves, and morphodynamics through mass and momentum conservation laws.
 - [ ] Hybrid Models (HM): use observational data to calibrate free parameters in the equilibrium configuration of a system.
 - [ ] Data-Driven Models (DDM): use observational data to train regression models (e.g. machine learning, statistical downscaling).
+### Model elements
+- [ ] Cross-shore: model the shoreline position for each transect independently.
+- [ ] Long-shore: incorporate the interaction of shoreline position across different transects.

 ## How to submit